septadev/CurbCuts/README.md

 CurbCuts
 ========

-CSV file of SEPTA Bus Stops that have curb cuts
+Tab delimited text file of SEPTA Bus Stops that have curb cuts